syscoin-core/syscoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 ## I heard you were breaking zero-confirmation transactions.
 Which technology in the scaling roadmap is doing that?  {#rbf}

 None of them.
-By default, current versions of Bitcoin Core won't replace an unconfirmed transaction with another transaction that spends any of the same inputs.
+By default, current versions of Syscoin Core won't replace an unconfirmed transaction with another transaction that spends any of the same inputs.
 Some people think this means the first transaction they see that spends a particular input is safe, but this is untrue.
 (If it were true, we wouldn't need the blockchain.)

 This current default policy does mean that people who want to be able to update their unconfirmed transactions can't do that.
-The original version of Bitcoin provided people with a way to indicate that they wanted to be able to update their transactions, but Nakamoto had to disable it in 2010 to prevent denial-of-service (DoS) attacks.
+The original version of Syscoin provided people with a way to indicate that they wanted to be able to update their transactions, but Nakamoto had to disable it in 2010 to prevent denial-of-service (DoS) attacks.

-Recent Bitcoin Core developers realized that they could prevent the DoS attack by requiring updated transactions pay extra fees, and they've re-enabled Nakamoto's mechanism for indicating when a transaction can be replaced.
-This feature is planned for Bitcoin Core 0.12.0 (expected Jan/Feb 2016) but, like Nakamoto's original feature, is opt-in so people who want to be able to replace their transactions have to use a wallet that supports that feature.
+Recent Syscoin Core developers realized that they could prevent the DoS attack by requiring updated transactions pay extra fees, and they've re-enabled Nakamoto's mechanism for indicating when a transaction can be replaced.
+This feature is planned for Syscoin Core 0.12.0 (expected Jan/Feb 2016) but, like Nakamoto's original feature, is opt-in so people who want to be able to replace their transactions have to use a wallet that supports that feature.

 Currently there are no wallets that provide this feature, but wallets that do provide it in the future may be able to combine multiple transactions together to reduce the amount of blockchain space they use as well as increase the fees they pay on transactions that are taking a long time to confirm, helping to prevent transactions from getting “stuck” (a known usability problem).